-170 Caroline Knorr, How to resist technology addiction, CNN (Nov.
-9, 2017), screen use is by gamification.
-Many filters include games, 171 creating competition between users by sending each other snaps with scores.
+162. Snap also designs photo and video filters and lenses, which are central to Snapchat's function as a photo and video sharing social media platform.
+Snap designed its filters and lenses in a way to further maximize the amount of time users spend on Snapchat.
+One way Snap uses its filters to hook young users is by creating temporary filters that impose a sense of urgency to use them before they disappear.
+Another way Snap designed its filters to increase screen use is by gamification.
+Many filters include games, 174 creating competition between users by sending each other snaps with scores.
 Further, Snap tracks data on the most commonly used filters and develops new filters based on this data.
-172 And Snap personalizes filters to further entice individuals to use Snapchat more.173 Snap designs and modifies these filters to maximize the amount of time users spend on Snapchat.
+And Snap personalizes filters to further entice individuals to use Snapchat more.
+Snap designs and modifies these filters to maximize the amount of time users spend on Snapchat.